Deck & Patio Cost in Cary, NC: 2026 Local Guide

 How much does Deck & Patio cost in Cary, NC?

-In Cary, the typical deck & patio project runs $7,416–$19,776 (for a 600 sq ft home).
-Cary prices are near the national average, consistent with regional market conditions.
+In Cary, the typical deck & patio project runs $10,260–$25,650 (for a 600 sq ft home).
+Cary prices are below the national average, offering competitive value in the local market.
 Get at least 3 itemized written bids — pricing variation between contractors for identical scope typically ranges 20–40% in any local market.

 What makes Cary Deck & Patio costs different from other cities?

 Cary's deck & patio market reflects its humid subtropical with occasional ice storms and hurricane fringe exposure climate, contractor labor costs specific to North Carolina, and local permit fees.
-Cary is one of the most affluent suburban markets in the Southeast, with high homeowner expectations for quality and strong contractor vetting culture.
+Cary's contractor market has its own pricing dynamics shaped by local labor supply, permit fees, and seasonal demand patterns.
 Always get local bids rather than relying on national averages, which can be off by 15–30% for any specific city.

 What's the ROI on a new deck in Cary?